kata-ai/development-standard/general/production-level-code.md

 * Between 100 or 200 lines of code (from Sandy Metz and Uncle Bob)
 * Set a max line widths of your class, for example 100-120 characters.

+If it's bigger than that rules above, you need to break it.

 *Small Methods / Functions*